 There's also a huge amount of replayability, with extra challenges and secret sections for each of the game's worlds, and silly in-jokes hidden everywhere you look.

 Arms is a slightly odd cross between a boxing game and a shooter.
 The core gameplay is essentially boxing, but with a major twist: your arms are extendable.

 Using the Joy-Con motion controls you can punch, block, grab, and dodge, as well as use a powered up super attack.
 If you're not a fan of flailing, you can also use buttons, either on a pair of Joy-Cons, one on its own, or using the Switch Pro Controller.

 There are ten colourful characters, ranging from an Egyptian mummy to a sentient green blob, and each comes with three different types of weaponised arms meaning there's plenty of variety in abilities and fighting styles from launch, with Nintendo planning to add even more as free DLC.

-The single-player content is pretty light so far (just an arcade mode and some mini-games) but multiplayer is where Arms really shines, with Nintendo proving once again that it can take a longstanding genre and find a way to shake it up.
+The single-player content is pretty light but multiplayer is where Arms really shines, with Nintendo proving once again that it can take a longstanding genre and find a way to shake it up.

 Read more in our full Arms review.

 We've loved Mario Tennis games since the Game Boy edition way back in 2000.